OGGM/oggm/docs/faq.rst

 `cfg.PARAMS['border']` to a larger value, e.g. 100 or 200.
 The larger this
 value, the larger the glacier can grow (the drawback is that simulations become slower and hungrier in memory because the number of grid points increases as well).
-We do not recommend to go larger than 250, however: for these cases it is likely that something else is wrong in your workflow or OGGM itself.
+We do not recommend to go larger than 250.
+However, for these cases it is likely that something else is wrong in your workflow or OGGM itself.

-What does the "CFL  error" mean?
+What does the "`CFL  error`" mean?
 --------------------------------

 This happens when the ice dynamics simulation is unstable.
 In OGGM we use an